msqd/harp/docs/core/services.rst

 Services
 ========

+.. tags:: services

-The ``harp.services`` package intergrate the :mod:`rodi` dependency injection container into the HARP framework, adding helpers and utilities to make it easier to work with.
+The :mod:`harp.services` package intergrate the :mod:`rodi` dependency injection container into the HARP framework, adding helpers and utilities to make it easier to work with.

 .. py:currentmodule:: harp.services